Updated October 6, 2025

 10/10/2025 – Grandparents and Special Guests Day

-This year’s Remember America Lecture Series will be held at Dayspring Christian Academy for four Tuesdays (9/16, 9/23, 9/30, 10/7) from 6:30 to approximately 8:00 p.m.
-The topic will be The True Christian History of America’s Independence.
-As we celebrate America’s Semiquincentennial, the 250th anniversary of the signing of the Declaration of Independence, July 4, 1776–July 4, 2026, each week will feature different topics related to America’s journey to independence.
+This final session of the Remember America Lecture Series is tomorrow, Oct.
+7, at Dayspring Christian Academy from 6:30 to approximately 8:00 p.m.
+Attendees need not have attended the other sessions to attend.
 The event is free and open to the public.
 Reservations can be made on the DCA website by clicking here.
 Childcare will be provided and will be by donation to the senior trip.

 Week 4: October 7, 2025: Dan Stone